Digital Multimeters Guidelines

 Testing the Multimeter

 • To test the functionality of the multimeter, test the continuity.
-The leads don’t have to be in a specific orientation to test the continuity.
+The leads do not have to be in a specific orientation to test the continuity.

 • The continuity can be tested by shifting the dial to the continuity setting shown in Figure 2.

 • After the dial is in the continuity setting touch the two leads of the meter together.
-If there is a sound than the multimeter is working, if there isn’t any sound than the multimeter isn’t functional.
+If there is a sound, then the multimeter is working.
+If there is no sound, then the multimeter is not functional.

 Measuring Voltage

-1. Measure the voltage in PARALLEL.
-Measuring voltage in series will result in the output from multimeter to be 0.
+Measure the voltage in parallel.
+Measuring voltage in series will result in the output from multimeter to be 0.00 V.

-2. Connect the leads of the multimeter in parallel to the load in the circuit.
-The connection shown in Figure 3.
+1. Connect the leads of the multimeter in parallel to the load in the circuit.
+The connection is shown in Figure 3.

-3. If the voltage shows a negative value then the lead wire orientation is reversed within a circuit.
-The negative voltage doesn’t affect the data, since it should be viewed as an absolute value.
+2. If the voltage shows a negative value then the lead wire orientation is reversed within a circuit.
+The negative voltage does not affect the data, since it should be viewed as an absolute value.
 The negative value means the polarity is switched.

-4. Turn the dial to the specific range of voltage shown in Figure 4, to get the proper value.
-For Example: to read a voltage under 2000mV select 2000, Change accordingly.
+3. Turn the dial to the specific range of voltage shown in Figure 4, to get the proper value.
+Fore example, to read a voltage under 2000.00 mV select 2000, and change accordingly.

 Figure 4: Multimeter dial and values